New York Subway

 What MetroCard to buy?

+You can buy a New York subway pass, this is called a MetroCard.
 If you buy one ride, it will cost $3.00.
 If you buy a Pay-Per-Ride MetroCard (MetroCard with a balance), you only pay $2.75 per ride.
 Note that the destination doesn’t matter: it’s $2.75 however far you travel.
-If you credit your card with $5.50 or more, you will receive a 5 percent bonus.
-So, add $10 to your card, and you will receive $10.50 of travel balance.
-There is also an Unlimited Ride MetroCard available for 7 days that costs $33.
+There is also an Unlimited Ride MetroCard available for 7 days that costs $33 plus $1 for the card itself.
 This is handy if you plan on using the subway frequently.
 Children who do not exceed 112 cm in height can travel on the subway for free, regardless of their age.
 Senior tourists pay the same rate as adults.

 You can buy or add credit to your MetroCard at any station either by using a machine or at a ticket booth.
 You can pay by cash or credit card.
-When paying at a machine you will be asked to fill in your ZIP code, simply fill in “10001”.
-For every new MetroCard you will be charged a $1 fee, after that you can recharge it as often as possible without additional costs.
+When paying at a machine you will be asked to fill in your ZIP code, simply fill in ‘99999’.
+For every new MetroCard, you will be charged a $1 fee, after that you can recharge it as often as possible without additional costs.
+You can purchase a maximum of two MetroCards per credit card.

-You can use your Pay-Per-Ride MetroCard (NOT the unlimited) for several people (up to 4), which is something different from most other cities’ subways.
+Unlike the Opal card in Sydney, you can use your Pay-Per-Ride MetroCard (NOT the unlimited) for several people (up to 4).
 All you need to do it swipe the card, then hand the card back to the next person.
 This is legal!
 It gives you a lot more freedom as well.

 As in other international cities, New York has a subway etiquette.
 These are a few of the things that you need to bear in mind: